Karma County: 2001–2000: Happy Birthday Dear Customer and Pacifico

 In 2001 the band completed a four state tour promoting, "Where Could I Go but Home", the lead single ahead of their fourth album, Happy Birthday Dear Customer which was released in November 2001.
 It was produced by Whitten and released via Shock Records.
 The album's title refers to a birthday cake for Eadie at a Japanese food restaurant in Toronto – where the staff did not know his name.
 After a tour with auxiliary members, Lindsay Page on piano and Cameron Bruce on keyboards, they formed the backing band for a Carole King Tribute show, Tapestry, using vocals by Jenny Morris, Vika & Linda Bull, and Jodi Phillis.
 With Galeazzi as musical director, the show played theatres in state capital cities, during September 2001.
 Karma County then toured with auxiliary members Reid and Bruce, adding Lachlan Doley on keyboards, into early 2002.
 Subsequently they resumed working as a trio.

 In August 2004 Karma County released their fifth studio album, Pacifico, including the track, "Dexter & Sinistra" – a song and related music video – recorded with Australian actor, Bryan Brown, providing spoken vocals.
 Brown summarised Gallagher's instructions, "You want me to say this just like I'm tellin' a story, right?"
-According to The Ages Michael Dwyer, "Combined with Karma County's coastal spaghetti-western atmosphere and one of Gallagher's cooler guitar riffs, the track became a highlight of the Sydney trio's new album."
-The album re-united the band with recording engineer, Whitten and mixer, Allom, on the independent label, Littoral Records.
+According to The Ages Michael Dwyer, "Combined with Karma County's coastal spaghetti-western atmosphere and one of Gallagher's cooler guitar riffs, the track became a highlight of the Sydney trio's new album.
+Australia's beloved Gardening Australia presenter Costa Georgiadis makes a brief cameo appearance at the end of the video. " The album re-united the band with recording engineer, Whitten and mixer, Allom, on the independent label, Littoral Records.
 They toured Australian capital cities and some regional centres.

 After 2004 they played occasional festival and corporate shows while recording little new material and mostly re-visiting their back catalogue.

 In October 2008 they issued a 36-track double compilation album, Headland, through Vitamin Records.
 It has two new tracks, and uses tracks re-mixed and re-mastered from each of their five studio albums, live tracks and some rarities.
 They undertook a brief east coast Australian tour.
 Karma County play occasional gigs – the latest, as from August 2019, was in March 2017 at Port Fairy.
 The original members pursue solo ventures – Galeazzi with the Java Quartet and music education; Eadie with a graphics business and drum duties with various bands in Byron Bay, including occasional Uke Nights; and Gallagher with his solo career and music production.